emqx/cloud-docs/en_US/deployments/project.md

 # Project Management

-Project management is used to group deployments under different projects, making it easy to manage deployments according to projects.
+Project management is used to group deployments under different projects, making it easy to manage deployments according to the projects.

 ## Default project